 Subverted in "optimized" games.
 The healing spells available to divine casters could easily cause this trope, but these spells don't tend to be used in combat because the caster has better thingsto bedoing.
 That, more than any healing ability, is why you take out an optimized divine caster first.

-Pathfinder attempted to rectify this problem by making clerics and their buffs less potent as a means to kill the enemy while giving clerics the power to heal multiple party members in a single round several times a dayŚwithout using their spell slots.
-Assuming a 5th level game, using your most power healing spell (3.5) to heal one person for 18-19 (on average) may seem like a waste not only of your action, but of your very limited slots in the Vancian Magic system.
+Pathfinder attempted to rectify this problem by making clerics and their buffs less potent as a means to kill the enemy while giving clerics the power to heal multiple party members in a single round several times a day — without using their spell slots.
+Assuming a 5th-level game, using your most powerful healing spell to heal one person for 18-19 (on average) may seem like a waste not only of your action, but of your very limited slots in the Vancian Magic system of D&D 3.5.
 In Pathfinder, healing everyone for 10-11 with a power that doesn't eat up your spells (42 total in a 4 member party) is a lot more efficient.
 The larger the adventuring party, the more powerful and attractive this becomes.
-In a six member party, a seventh level cleric could heal over 100 HP on average with a single channel.
+In a six member party, a 7th-level cleric could heal over 100 HP on average with a single channel.
 This becomes more useful if the GM is following "cinematic" logic, with enemies engaging more than one character at a time, or if they're being Genre Savvy and realizing that Critical Existence Failure means smashing one guy down at a time makes more sense.
 Of course, cagey players can easily force monsters to not gang up on a single party member through maneuver and smart tactics.
 And cagey monsters can prevent the party from doing the same.

 Medic type models that are often part of units and can prevent a lot of deaths.
 If the rules weren't preventing most existing units from picking out certain models of a unit, these would die first.
 In fact a few units, like the Vindicare Assassin and Eldar Farseers with the Mind War power are able to pick out enemy models from units.
 In these cases the "medics" are the first to die.
 Examples of medics in Warhammer 40,000 are Ork Pain Boyz, Space Marine Apothecaries and Imperial Guard Medics (or more precisely Veterans with medi-packs).